antorix/Stopwatch/README.md

 # Stopwatch
-Handy and minimalistic stopwatch that shows in the top-right corner of the screen.
+Simple Python/Tkinter app to run a stopwatch in the right-top corner.
+Control:
+Left click or Enter: Start/Restart.
+Right click or Escape: Pause/Unpause.
+Icon is optional.